fedora-python/portingguide/source/stdlib-reorg.rst

     products = ['widget', 'thingy', 'whatchamacallit']
     print(', '.join(products))

-The :ref:`python-modenize` tool doesn't provide an automated fixer for these changes.
+The :ref:`python-modernize` tool doesn't provide an automated fixer for these changes.

 .. todo:: copy list here, to fill the index